pinetree1/crispr-dav/Install-and-Run.md

 	    tar xvfj bwa-0.7.15.tar.bz2
 	    cd bwa-0.7.15
 	    make

-    The binary executable 'bwa' can be moved to somewhere else and the source tree can then be removed.
-For simplicity the example skipped this step.

-    Be sure to put bwa in your PATH, for example, by adding this line to $HOME/.bashrc assuming you are using bash:
+    Be sure to put executable 'bwa' in your PATH, for example, by adding this line to $HOME/.bashrc assuming you are using bash:

 	    export PATH=$HOME/app/bwa-0.7.15:$PATH